tart/motop/README.md

 address                     The address of the server

-hideStatus                  Paramer to disable status check for the server
+status                      Paramer to disable status check for the server (default: on)

-hideReplicaSet              Paramer to disable replica set status check for the server
+replicaSet                  Paramer to disable replica set status check for the server (default: on)

 hideReplicationOperations   Paramer to hide constantly appeared replication operations on the masters and the slaves
+                            (default: on)

 ## License